 Fourwinds Lakeside Inn & Marina is the perfect place to enjoy the extended family and the water, with access to pontoon and wave runner rentals.
 In addition, some downtown lodging options including the Graduate Bloomington, Hilton Garden Inn, and Grant Street Inn are now open.
 Be sure to check websites and call ahead for the latest information before booking your stay.

 There is more to staying inside than binging your favorite show (even though that is very important).
 This time can also be spent learning new skills, trying cool experiments, or connecting with people virtually.
 Many places around town are helping you keep busy with their virtual experiences.

 Bloomington Playwrights Project is offering unlimited online access to 25 plays and musicals until September 1 if you make a one-time donation of any amount to their BPPFLIX program.
 Your donation will support BPP artists and staff and help the company prepare for future shows.
 For more information and to make a donation, visit their website.

 Bloomington's professional theatre company is offering several virtual entertainment options for everyone missing the stage.
 Check out their website and social media for specific details.

 Eskenazi Museum of Art

-The newly-renovated museum may be closed, but there are still many ways to be artistic and experience the Eskenazi Museum of Art from home.
+The newly-renovated museum has reopened to the public, but there are still many ways to be artistic and experience the Eskenazi Museum of Art from home.
 Their program #EskenazifromHome includes art projects and wellness activities.
 Check out their social media for art-making activities, collection highlights, and even a virtual open art therapy studio.